LMNadol/MHSXtraPy/README.md

 ## Theory

 MHSXtraPy solves the linear MHS equations in Cartesian geometry using Fourier decomposition in the horizontal directions and analytical solutions for the vertical structure.
 The non-force-free to force-free transition is modelled through height-dependent profile functions, allowing a physically consistent representation of the solar atmosphere from the photosphere through the chromosphere into the force-free corona.
-For a detailed description of the method, see [Nadol & Neukirch (2025)](https://doi.org/10.1007/s11207-025-02469-1).
+For a detailed description of the method, see [Nadol & Neukirch (2025)](https://doi.org/10.1007/s11207-025-02469-1) and [Nadol & Neukirch (2025)](https://doi.org/10.1093/rasti/rzaf053).

 ## Installation